scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant-cats.md

 }
 ```

-Cats treats `Functor` and `Contravariant` as specialisations of `Invariant`
+Cats treats `Functor` and `Contravariant` as specialisations of `Invariant`.
-where one side of the bidirectional transformation is ignored.
-Cats uses this to provide operations
+This means Cats can provide operations
 that work with any of the three types of functor[^tupled].

 [^tupled]: One example is the `tupled` method